MES Advantages: Real-Time Visibility and Traceability

 2. Centralized Dashboards

-• Food Packaging Plant: A food packaging company employs MES dashboards to track metrics like throughput, equipment downtime, and waste levels across multiple production lines.
+• Food Packaging Plant: A large food packaging company uses MES dashboards to track throughput, equipment downtime, and waste levels across multiple facilities.
+By comparing performance in real time, managers can identify underperforming lines and implement best practices from high-performing sites.

 3. Predictive Insights